The Equity Price of Trust: OpenAI paid 17.5% for what you already own

 The surface read is that the labs needed distribution.
 The deeper read is more uncomfortable.
 Two of the most valuable companies in technological history just published a price for something they could not manufacture in-house on any timeline that mattered.
 They paid in equity, because cash does not buy it.

-And if you are a fractional CFO, a solo strategy consultant, a fractional CMO three quarters into a turnaround, the labs just told you what your asset is worth.
-The question is whether you are running it like an asset.
+And if you are a fractional CFO, a solo strategy consultant, or a fractional CMO three quarters of the way through a turnaround, the labs have just told you what your asset is worth.
+The only question is whether you are running it like one.

 The easy answer is wrong

-Most takes on X this week landed on the same line.
+Most takes this week landed on the same line.
 The labs needed go-to-market muscle.
-That is the easy answer, and it is not wrong, but it is not the interesting one.
+That is the easy answer.
+It is not wrong, but it is not the interesting one.

-The GTM read is incomplete because Microsoft and Google already had GTM muscle.
-Better, deeper, more enterprise-tenured GTM muscle than any consultancy could build in a decade.
+The go-to-market read is incomplete, because Microsoft and Google already had go-to-market muscle.
+Deeper, more enterprise-tenured muscle than any consultancy could build in a decade.
 The labs still paid the consultancies.
 What got bought was not pipeline.

 What got bought

 What got bought was the right to be in the room when a Fortune 500 CFO decides whether to bet a quarter of opex on a model that did not exist eighteen months ago.
-The right to a partner walking in, sitting down, and being believed on a question that matters.
+The right to a partner walking in, sitting down, and being believed on a question that carries real money.

 That is the channel.
 It is not a logo.
 It is not a procurement code.
-It is one human being trusted by another human being on a decision with real money behind it.
-Without that, the model checkpoint is a download.
+It is one human being trusted by another, on a decision with money behind it.
+Without that, the model checkpoint is just a download.

 Trust does not move on an IPO clock